MPCS 51052 - Advanced Python Programming

 There are ten assignments in this class, as well as a quarter-long project with a few milestones.

-These assignments will involve doing outside reading and presenting to me & your peers on what you learn.
-This helps build your technical communication skills, and gives practice learning challenging technical content on your own.
+Three written assignments (A1, A7, A9) will involve doing outside reading/watching a presentation and writing an Ed post on what you’ve learned.
+This will let you explore topics at a deeper level than what we can cover in class, help build your technical communication skills, and give practice learning challenging technical content on your own.

 Assignment 1: PEP Report

-Your choice should either be a Finished PEP from a recent version (Python 3.11 or later), or in the Accepted or Open phase.
-The PEP should be about the language itself (no release note, tutorial, or governance PEPs).
+Your choice should either be a Finished PEP from a recent version (Python 3.11 or later), or one in the Accepted or Open phase.
+The PEP must be about the language itself (no release note, tutorial, or governance PEPs).

 Read your chosen PEP and write an Ed post with the following sections:

-- Opinion: What is your opinion on this PEP?
-Would you vote to accept it or not?
+• Opinion: What is your opinion on this PEP?
+Would you have voted to accept it or not?

 Assignment 9: Drafting a PEP